cajones93/the_wickery/TESTING.md

 | 15.
 As a logged-in user I can view order history.                                                                         | ![screenshot](documentation/testing/user-stories/story15.png)         |
 | 16.
 As a customer I can visit the enquiries page so that I can leave a message for the site owner.                        | ![screenshot](documentation/testing/user-stories/story16.png)         |

+### Solved Bugs

+- Options were not correctly passed to the remove bag view resulting in the wrong message being displayed.
+Data labels in bag.js and adjust/remove from bag views didn't match so matching the data labels fixed it.

+- An error was thrown when users left the quantity box empty in product_detail.
+I added validation to keep quantity value between min and max values in JS.

+- An error was thrown when users left the quantity box empty in bag.
+I added a try, except block to handle null values for quantity when updating bag.

+- A user was able to add more than 99 of a product to the bag by adding 99, then adding another from the product page.
+I added a check to prevent user adding to bag when already at 99 for the product/options combination.

+- A user was able to enter text to add more than 99 of a product in the bag.
+I added a check to ensure user cannot enter more than 99 or NaN values.

+- Emails were not being sent, an error TypeError: SMTP.starttls() got an unexpected keyword argument 'keyfile' was generated.
+I fixed the error by upgrading to Django v4.2.14.

+- A super user was able to add has_scents but not select a scent which caused a 500 server error when accessing the site. -> Clearing the session and adding jQuery validation fixed the bug.